HOWTO: Block websites using the HOSTS file

 Right-click the hosts file and choose Open.
 A box should pop up with a list of programs.
 Scroll down to Notepad or Wordpad and open with one of those.

-How can i block other my co-friendster.com
+18. How can i block other my co-friendster.com

-doesnt work says:
+19. doesnt work doesnt work

 It is not working still, just like terry said, i did everything.
 But still not blocking the website that i dont want : (